 Alongside the launch of the public consultation process Minister Bruton also announced the establishment of a Waste Action Plan Advisory Group to assist in the drafting of the Action Plan.
-This Advisory Group will harness the potential and capacity of a broad range of sectors- public, business, environmental, and social- to guide strategic thinking and decision-making in the preparation of this next iteration of national waste policy.
+This Advisory Group will harness the potential and capacity of a broad range of sectors - public, business, environmental, and social - to guide strategic thinking and decision-making in the preparation of this next iteration of national waste policy.
 The Group is chaired by the Department of Communications, Climate Action & Environment.
-To date (30/04/2020) the Advisory Group has met on six occasions and has discussed the following topics:
+The Advisory Group has met on eight occasions and has discussed the following topics:

 - The citizen engagement challenge